fsziegler/GTD-Kanban/README.md

   - **visualize your work**, and
   - **limit your work in progress**

-*Projects* are tracked on a board (this could be a whiteboard, piece of paper, or software UI).
+In order to **visualize your work**, *projects* are tracked on a board (this could be a whiteboard, piece of paper, or software UI).
 There are three columns to show the progress of *tasks*:
   - *Ready*
   - *Doing*
   - *Done*

 *Tasks* are depicted on a moveable medium (e.g., a Post-It for whiteboards and paper, a draggable window in a software UI).
 As a task progresses, it is moved from one column to the next.

 Using GTD, you will likely have a large backlog of *tasks* and *projects*.
-It is important to identify only a few of these that you can realistically be working on, and then represent these on the Kanban board; these will be the rows that cross the *Ready, Doing, Done* columns.
+In order to **limit your work in progress**, it is important to identify only a few of these that you can realistically be working on, and then represent these on the Kanban board; these will be the rows that cross the *Ready, Doing, Done* columns.
 The benefit of this approach is that it keeps you focused on a manageable subset of *tasks* and *projects* until they are complete **before** starting in on another one.
-Once on *task* or *project* is *Done*, it is dropped off the board, and another one brought on.
+Once one *task* or *project* is *Done*, it is dropped off the board, and another one brought on.

 ##Use Cases
 Some typical use cases that this tool are intended to address are: